minteressa/minteressa.github.io/_posts/2016-06-29-scrapping.markdown

 There has been tests different packages for it **custom regexp processing** , **BeautifulSoup**, **requests** but none provide a reliable clean result. as far as there are a lot of code embedded in the text.

 We wanted a thumbnail of the web sites.
 For that we used phantomJs wich provides us to make a snapshoot of the web pages.

+### Procedure

+1. The tweets come forom a Kafka pipe.
+2. The process looks form referenced urls
+3. The referenceds URL are scrapped as described
+4. The information is stored in a mongodb
+5. We make a photo of the web page
+6. We rerturn the tweet to a kafka pipe